 After cooking, you’ll press the START/STOP button to stop the cooking process.
 Unplug the unit and wait for the pressure to naturally release….approximately 20-30 minutes.
 After this time, move the pressure regulator to the vent to make sure all the pressure has been released.

 2. Quick Release Method:

-After cooking press the START/STOP button to make sure the unit is completely turned off.
-Turn the pressure regulator to vent and allow the pressure to release.
+After cooking, press the START/STOP button to make sure the unit is completely turned off.
+Turn the pressure regulator to the vent and allow the pressure to release.
 Caution!
 Keep hands and face away from the escaping steam as it is extremely hot and can cause injury.
-I use a washcloth to cover the release vent when turning it to help from getting burned by the very hot steam.
+I use a washcloth to cover the release vent when turning it to help me from getting burned by the very hot steam.

 - 2 lbs. ground beef